jukkahuhtamaki/jukkahuhtamaki.github.io/portfolio/cv.md

 **Research supervision and leadership experience**

 * Currently co-supervising one doctoral researcher
-* Supervised tens of MSc thesis
+* Total of 20 Master of Science theses supervised

 **International mobility**